SamoSargisyan/like_centre/README.md

 # like_centre
-test issue to like_centre
+test issue to like_centre. /n
-the task was to create model of User and make database be able to save any changes in any user.
+The task was to create model of User and make database be able to save any changes in any user.
 Doctrine Extension Bundle the fastest way to solve this problem)